dayanruben/swift-android-examples/hello-swift-raw-jni/README.md

 1. Open the `swift-android-examples` project in Android Studio.

-2. Select the `hello-swift` Gradle target.
+2. Select the `hello-swift-raw-jni` Gradle target.

 3. Run the app on an Android emulator or a physical device.